Market Research And The Internet

+The internet or world wide web is a great tool for businesses undertaking research.
 Market and Marketing Research are both essential tasks for companies wanting to stay ahead of the competition; the internet contains a wealth of information to help them do their research.
-Primary data can be collected via clever use of online surveys and the internet contains many websites providing Secondary data.
+Primary Data can be collected via clever use of online surveys and the internet contains many websites providing Secondary data.
 The internet can save companies valuable time and money by proving information at the click of a button.
 The important thing is to have an understanding of the type of information available and how to access it.

 Online PESTLE Analysis